 The kids at the Boys & Girls Club names our leader dog puppies.
 We have supported several puppies for the last several years, the first named "Cy" and the latest "Angel" was just adopted by her new blind owner.
 We received a heartwarming letter of gratitude from Angel's new owner.

 Back Row: David Williams, President;Marv Stromer, 2nd Vice President; Neta Tosten, Secretary; Leonard Tipping, Tail Twister.

 Seated; Mary Jane Long, Lion Tamer; Jean Keister, Tail Twister; and Jeannie Weber, 1st Vice President.

 New member Bev Ross on the left being congratulated by Sylva Williams, her sponsor.

-Boys & Girls of Story County named our new leader dog puppy who is not receiving basic training at the Fort Dodge State Correctional Center.
+Boys & Girls of Story County named our new leader dog puppy who received basic training at the Fort Dodge State Correctional Center.
 Our latest puppy who now is the eyes for a blind lady is named Angel.

 10th Anniversary Celebration, Sept.
 18, 2 p.m., North Grand Christian Church (dome), 919 30th St., Ames

 The Ames Breakfast Lions Club assists in mentoring Boys & Girls Club kids.
 Teams will explore, discover, create and market pizzas for the future as they trace the ingredients back through careers (marketing, processing, distributing and growing), bringing their school subjects to life in the "real world" competition experience.
 See the Lions Pizzathon Partnership website at www.pizz-a-thon.com .

 The club chartered the evening of 9/11/01, following one of America's worst disasters which had occurred that day.
 Karen Keninger, Director of Iowa Department of the blind was the featured speaker.
 Shown is Karen and Director and Past President, Eldon Weber.